 In the meantime, 29-year-old Coulthard, back in London, says his piece on the appeal:

-"I was already not satisfied with the second place, let alone now.
+"I was already not satisfied with second place, let alone now.
 We hope that the FIA, which showed common sense last year with Ferrari, will do the same with us.
-The World Championship, however, is only at the beginning and there are fifteen other Gps to be played".
+The World Championship, however, is only at the beginning and there are fifteen other races left".

 The case in question leads the Formula 1 teams to request clear rules from the FIA.
 Ferrari is among the teams that makes itself felt most of all.
 From Maranello they claim: